Community Governance Essentials

 The Community Management Company

-Some communities’ governing documents may not require a “management company” or even a person hired to serve as the lone community manager.
-Most HOA’s have the option of “self-management”, but the time commitment and stress involved in effectively managing their own community usually dissuades HOA Boards from considering the task.
+Some association governing documents may not require a “management company” or even a person hired to serve as the lone community manager.
+Most HOA’s and POA’s have the option of “self-management”, but the time commitment and stress involved in effectively managing their own community usually dissuades Boards from considering the task.
 While it is in our best interest to say so, we think that hiring a strong community management company makes all the difference.
-The community management company works FOR the community and helps to guide the community to success.
-The community management company implements the decisions made by the board of directors and manages all aspects of the operations that they have been hired by the community to oversee including:
+The management company works FOR the association and helps to guide the organization to success.
+The management company implements the decisions made by the board of directors and manages all aspects of the operations that they have been hired by the community to oversee including:

 - Accounting